confluentinc/ksql/docs/developer-guide/processing-log.rst

 -------------------

 KSQL emits a log of record processing events, called the processing log, to help developers debug their KSQL queries.
-As KSQL executes a query, it writes records to the processing log detailing how it processes each row, including details about any errors it encounters along the way.
+As KSQL executes a query, it writes records to the processing log that detail how it processes each row, including any errors it encounters along the way.

-Log entries are written with a log level, so you can tune the log to emit a verbose trace of every record processed, to only log errors, or disable it completely.
-Log entries are also written with a hierarchical name that can be corellated back to the query execution plan.
-This way you can tune the log level for specific queries, and even specific steps of a given query.
+Log entries are written with a log level, so you can tune the log to emit a verbose trace of every record processed, to log only errors, or to disable it completely.
+Log entries are also written with a hierarchical name that can be correlated back to the query execution plan.
+This way, you can tune the log level for specific queries, and even specific steps of a given query.

 Log entries are structured events, so in addition to using them to help you debug, they should be easy to consume from downstream applications and from KSQL itself.
-In fact, KSQL supports writing the processing log to kafka and consuming it as KSQL stream.
+In fact, KSQL supports writing the processing log to Kafka and consuming it as KSQL stream.

 Logger Names
 ============

 The logger name identifies the logger that emits a log record.
 Logger names are hierarchical.
-The logger name always has the prefix: ``processing.<query-id>``, where ``query-id`` refers to the KSQL query ID (e.g. as returned by ``LIST QUERIES;``).
+The logger name always has the prefix: ``processing.<query-id>``, where ``query-id`` refers to the KSQL query ID, which you can see with statements like ``LIST QUERIES;``.
 Loggers for a given query are organized into a hierarchy according to the step in the execution plan that uses the logger.
-The log level can be configured using a prefix of the logger name to set the level for all loggers under that prefix.
+You can configure the log level by using a prefix of the logger name to set the level for all loggers under that prefix.
 The logger name for a given step is included in the execution plan:

 ::